 The ergonomics of these pants have undergone the most improvements in terms of safety.
 Therefore, you will continue to receive CE Level 2 SEESMART and CE Level 1 SEEFLEX protection for your knees and hips, respectively.

 The knee protection is now adjustable, ensuring the pants are more comfortable and protective.
 It is the main change.
-Additionally, they include a jacket to pants zipper in the back that allows you to attach them to the Sand 4 jacket.
+Additionally, they include a jacket-to-pants zipper in the back that allows you to attach them to the Sand 4 jacket.

 Finally, we reach comfort, which is the area where Revit has undergone the most changes.
 The pants also come with a lot more flexibility in addition to the overall more polished and suited design and fit.
 The massive Velcro closures at the bottom of the leg to suit a pair of boots below are also included, in addition to the new adjustable knee protection we already described.
 To adjust the pants when you swap out those liners, the hips also have quick-adjust straps on either side.

 A removable Hydratex Lite waterproof and windproof lining with a thermal layer hidden below is included, exactly like with the jacket, to ensure that you stay warm in the cold weather.
-In addition to removing the liners if you’re using this set in the summer, the thighs include two massive direct-to-body vents that will let a lot of air in.
+In addition to removing the liners, if you’re using this set in the summer, the thighs include two massive direct-to-body vents that will let a lot of air in.

 Then, right after this, are a series of cargo pockets.
 New snap closure with a specific structure to prevent it from coming out and zipper closure with a gusset to keep water out are the final two comfort elements you will find up top.
 Additionally, the back has sure grip panels in the seat and a stretch design at the waist to prevent you from moving too much.

-Check Latest Price of this Pant Here
+Check the Latest Price of these Pant Here